ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario3/Evaluation_Scenario_3.md

  2. Describe how well the fitted model compares against historical data, both for the ‘training’ and ‘test’ periods.

 ### Answer

+#### Question 2

+The fits against the historical data, both training and test periods, are unremarkable but for clear reasons as described in the text.
+The SIR/SIRHD/etc. models all have clear limitations which can easily be proven from their analytical form this includes:

+1. Only a single infection peak or monotonic results in I.
+2. Rate decreases required after the infection peak for S, R, and D.
+3. H also can only have simple peaking results, or monotonic results.

+These 3 points are directly incompatible with the real-world data.
+This is because the real-world data has the properties
+that:

+1. The rate of decrease in S, R, and D do not decrease after the peak of the infection.
+2. The H data is non-monotonic.

+Since these facts are directly incompatible with the SIR and SIRHD models, there is no set of parameters that is able to fit all of the qualitative features of the model.
+Instead, the model fit tends to fit S and R, or S, R, and D with disreguard to the other features as a way to minimize the L2 loss, which leads to a non-qualitative fit of the infection peak and the hospitalization non-monotonicity.

+These facts are compounded in the forecasting, which attempts to forecast a new wave of the infection.
+The quadratic models are unable to model equations with dual infection peaks, and thus this is impossible to predict from any of the models except the final which includes reinfection.

+#### Question 1

+The fits from the data seem reasonable according to literature on the analytical results of the SIR and SIRHD type models. https://bmcinfectdis.biomedcentral.com/articles/10.1186/s12879-022-07403-5 describes how interventions are required in the model in order to be able to model second wave events, which makes it clear that a second wave cannot be modeled in these models and thus the forecast predictions being incorrect is a known defficiency of the model. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7997702/ provides a full derivation for the infection peak and shows that the calculation has a unique zero derivative point, which directly proves the assertion that there cannot be a second wave in the SIR and SIRHD models.